novarow/AndroidBOINC/README.md

 build_android.sh: build script to build the required libraries, the BOINC client and BOINC applications for Android devices, using the cross compiler binaries offered by the Android NDK and the corresponding SYSROOT.

+for additional documentation see BOINC developer wiki at http://boinc.berkeley.edu/trac/wiki/SoftwareDevelopment